-REL 317 - GODS, KINGS AND JUSTICE IN THE ANCIENT WORLD
+REL 317 GODS, KINGS AND JUSTICE IN THE ANCIENT WORLD (MORAL INQUIRY) Three Credits Alternate Years:

 Who speaks for Justice?
 Where does Justice come from?
 This course examines these and related questions by analyzing and comparing ancient texts such as the Babylonian law code of Hammurabi, Egyptian hymns, Homer's Odyssey, and the biblical prophets.
 Ancient works of art treating issues of justice are also examined.
+Prerequisite: GENR 100 or GENR 140.

-REL 323 - GODS AND WAR: RELIGION, IDEOLOGY, AND NATIONALISM IN JAPAN AND THE UNITED STATES
+REL 323 GODS AND WAR: RELIGION, IDEOLOGY, AND NATIONALISM IN JAPAN AND THE UNITED STATES

 An exploration of how religions in Japan and the United States have helped formulate national identities and mobilize citizens for war.
+Prerequisite: GENR 100 or GENR 140.

-REL 325 - THEOLOGY AND COMMUNITY SERVICE
+REL 325 THEOLOGY AND COMMUNITY SERVICE